Impact as part of your UKRI/RCUK case for support

-Since 2009, the Impact Summary and Pathways to Impact have been a compulsory part of grant applications for the seven UK Research Councils.
-They are a response to ever tighter budgets and are intended to ensure that publicly funded research delivers as many benefits as possible.
+The Impact Summary and Pathways to Impact are no longer a compulsory part of grant applications for the seven UK Research Councils.

-This goes beyond the dissemination of your work although this can be a route to impact.
+This goes beyond the dissemination of your work.
 You need to consider the change that could come about from non-academics knowing about and using your research.

-The Pathways to Impact document focuses on what you or your group will do to move the research and its outputs towards this benefit or change.
-The Pathways to Impact document should:
+Think about what you or your group will do to move the research and its outputs towards this benefit or change.

 |How to go about it||

-It is always best to think about your Pathways to Impact when you start thinking about your research proposal.
-The earlier in the process you start to think about it, the easier it will be to write.
-Completing the Impact Summary first can help you tailor your Pathways to Impact activities.
+It is always best to think about your Impact when you start thinking about your research proposal.
+The earlier in the process you start to think about it, the easier it will be to start talking to relevant stakeholders.

-For each activity, identify items for which you can request additional funds (see below).
+For each activity, identify items for which you can request additional funds.

 There is no finite list of acceptable impact activities.
-You should include any activity that you feel will help the groups you have identified to realise the benefits you have described in your Impact Summary.
+You should include any activity that you feel will help the groups you have identified.
 Feel free to be creative in designing your own activities to suit your proposal.

 You can find further guidance in the University's impact planning toolkit.